 Academic work – a standard of academic study

 Not infrequently, academic work presents students with a special challenge.
 In addition to the exams and oral examinations, the work is the usual proof of academic achievement and serves the university for the measurement of study achievements and as the basis of the performance assessment, which in turn is necessary for the granting of study certificates and, if necessary, admission to further study sections.
-Ultimately, final theses (bachelor’s, master’s, diploma, written state examination) are extensive, comprehensive academic assignments.
+Ultimately, final thesis (bachelor’s, master’s, diploma, written state examination) are extensive, comprehensive academic assignments.
 Therefore, these works are neither magic nor reserved for highly gifted students.
 Although there is great respect for this, especially in earlier semesters, the writing of the work is based on basic and easy-to-understand rules.
 The writing is practiced in the upper level of high school/comprehensive school and comparable schools.
 This means that every student can prepare well for academic assignments with the necessary attention.
 The following hints and tips should serve as a guide to help you succeed write academic assignments.

 Academic papers have a theme that must be defined as precisely as possible.
 As a rule, it is discussed in detail with the lecturer and deals with a subtopic on the subject of the course attended.
 The topics of the assignment can be specified by the lecturer, if he wants to test the students in a specific way; in many cases, the student can suggest a topic of interest from the course for his academic assignment.